vaibhav18matere/books/README.md

 - Think before you act

+### 6th FEB => FEAR IS A SELF-FULFILLING PROPHECY

+Prophecy - a prediction of what will happen in the future)

+- The combination of power, fear, and mania can be deadly.

 <!-- ### 21th FEB => WISH NOT, WANT NOT

 - When it comes to your goals and the things you strive for, ask yourself: